Tencent/GT/android/README.md

 2) The interval between two press actions is better not to be shorter than 5 seconds;

 3) Go through as many features and pages as possible.

+#### Obfuscation

+If the target application needs to be obfuscated, please copy the content of proguard-fules.pro file under the SDK/gtrsdk folder to your proguard file.